 Can the robot drive across the candy warehouse area?
 No. It is designed that the robot would follow the black line to and from the supply zone to the trucks.
 The warehouses are not be driven over.

 Will the crates be weighted?
-No. The crates will be empty, expect the Quality Control crate which will have one small piece of candy (either LaffTaffy, KitKat or Mike and Ike.
+No. The crates will be empty, except the Quality Control crate which will have one small piece of candy (either LaffTaffy, KitKat, or Mike and Ike.

 Who will load the crates?
 The participants or the judges?
 The robots should be loading the crates.
 There are 1×8 legos attached to the bottom of the crates.
 The robot should use the forks to pick up the crates.
 The participants will hand-load the crates in the supply zone in any order they like.

 Can you provide more information about the gates?
-At the state fair competition we will have an Automated Safety Gate using EV3 brick, large motor and two.
+At the state fair competition, we will have an Automated Safety Gate using EV3 brick, a large motor.
 The gate will be touch sensor activated.
 A foam board sign and artwork are taped onto the arm.
 The gate design and EV3 program are available.
 In practice, the automated gate is optional.
 A manually moved gate can also be used during practice.

 Where can I find a full description of the competition, including score sheets?
 All information for the competition can be found here.

 Where will the competition be held?
 Each county can send one junior (8-13 years old) and one senior team (14-18 years old) to the state competition to be held during the week of at the Colorado State Fair in Pueblo.
-Contest date and location will be announced in May.
-Registration deadline is August 20th.
+The contest will be held Saturday, September 4th in the Colorado Building.
+The competition will begin at 1:30pm.
+Registration deadline is August 10th.
 Remember if your team is made up of a mixture of juniors and seniors, the team must compete at the senior level.